japoch/sonos-streaming/README.md

 Icecast is a streaming media server which we will use to stream the live audio from Darkice and broadcast it out in our local network.
 This is what the Sonos speakers will pick up and play.

+The Icecast2 web GUI is avalable at http://HOSTNAME:8000/ with username 'admin' and password 'hackme'.

 URL: [https://icecast.org](https://icecast.org)